thorntale/data-axolotl/README.md

 3. Create your configuration by following the [Configuration section](#configuration) below, or alternatively, run `data-axolotl run` to let the interactive setup helper walk you through setup.

-4. Run your monitoring job
+4. Run your first monitoring job
 ```sh
 data-axolotl run
 ```